Da1sypetals/SnapViewer/README.md

 ### Controls

-- Pan: WASD / Arrow Keys
+- Pan: WASD / Left Mouse Drag
 - Zoom: Mouse Wheel
-- Left click on an allocation for detailed info about it
+- (Ctrl + Left click) on an allocation for detailed info about it

 ## Notes
 - Minimal dependency is **not** a goal.